 Jack is a Registered Mental Health Nurse who has over 15 years' experience working within Mental Health Services.
 Having qualified as a nurse, Jack worked within acute and forensic inpatient services joining CNWL in 2007.
 Jack is currently the Head of Safety at CNWL and leads on Safety Improvement agenda and manages a broad portfolio including Patient Safety, Incident and Serious Incidents Security Management, Health and Safety, Restrictive Interventions, Resuscitation, Mortality Governance, Business Continuity ad Emergency Planning.
 Jack has a particular interest in supporting staff across all professional groups to deliver safe care in partnership with service users and carers.

-Andrea qualified as a mental health nurse in 2009 and joined Devon Partnership Trust secure services.
+Andrea qualified as a mental health nurse in 2009 and joined Devon Partnership Trust (DPT) secure services.
 She became clinical team leader in 2013 for a new complex care service and then clinical team manager in 2014 for a long stay medium secure service.
-Andrea contributed to the long stay service re-design to meet the needs of patients who id not fit the criteria of step down services removing barriers to their recovery and progress.
+Andrea contributed to the long stay service re-design to meet the needs of patients who did not fit the criteria of step down services removing barriers to their recovery and progress.
 This work and a focus on patient engagement and improvement led to Andrea being approached to lead the 4 Steps to Safety, violence reduction programme.
-The project in collaboration with South London & Maudsley Trust will have been introduced to over 70 inpatient units in Devon and London by Sept 2017.
-Coproduction and collaboration are at the heart of the project.
+The project in collaboration with South London & Maudsley Trust will have been introduced to over 70 inpatient units in Devon and London by Sept 2017; coproduction and collaboration are at the heart of the project.
+She is also now a Flow coach, trained by Sheffield Teaching Hospital and is working with other coaches from both DPT and Royal Devon & Exeter Hospital to develop the Devon Flow Coaching Academy with training of the first cohort commencing in April 2019.
 Andrea has been involved with the Collaborative since September 2015.

 A registered mental health nurse, Michelle has worked at Dorset HealthCare University NHS Foundation Trust since 1989.
 She started as a Mental Health Support Worker and then after qualifying as a registered mental halt nurse she worked in inpatient acute mental health and in a Community Mental Health Team.
 She progressed to Community Mental Health Team Leader, Clinical Risk Advisor and Head of Patient Safety and Risk.
 She is now the Deputy Director of Safety Improvement and Effectiveness at the Trust which serves a population of almost 700,000 people and employs 5000 staff.
 Michelle is responsible for the Trust's patient safety, safeguarding, clinical effectiveness and clinical risk agenda.
 She work collaboratively with the directors ad board members, clinical leads, learning and development services and frontline staff.
 Michelle was a member of the founding Cohort o the Q initiative and is a GenerationQ fellow.